Home › How Litigation Costs Behave > When no single decision point feels decisiveWhen no single decision point feels decisive

 Interaction with other structural features

-Distributed decision-making often operates alongside other features of litigation.
+Distributed decision-making operates alongside other features of litigation.

-Where cost is generated progressively, the effect of each decision may not be fully visible at the time it is made.
+Where cost is generated progressively, the effect of each decision may not be fully visible when it is made.

-Where timing is influenced by procedural steps, decisions may be taken to meet those requirements without revisiting overall scope.
+Where timing is shaped by procedural steps, decisions may be taken to meet immediate requirements without revisiting overall scope.

 These features interact.